WHAT IS RAID?

 RAID improves performance by placing data on multiple disks and thereby allowing input/output operations to overlap in a balanced way; on the other hand, as the use of multiple disks increases the mean time between failures (MTBF), applying of an array also remarkably enhances fault tolerance.

-However, it’s important to comprehend: although RAID can be used to back up data from other disks or arrays with purpose to increase performance and reliability of the storage, it is not meant to be an alternative or substitute for backing up data as it still might get damaged or erased without harm to the disk it’s stored on.
-For instance, part of the data may be overwritten as a result of system malfunction, or file can become damaged due to an unintentional (or malice) user ation.
+However, it’s important to comprehend: although RAID can be used to back up data from other disks or arrays with the purpose to increase performance and reliability of the storage, it is not meant to be an alternative or substitute for backing up data as it still might get damaged or erased without harm to the disk it’s stored on.
+For instance, part of the data may be overwritten as a result of a system malfunction, or the file can become damaged due to an unintentional (or malice) user action.
+It’s important to understand the failure signs so you can determine if you need RAID data recovery.

 BASICS OF RAID CONFIGURATIONS